pytorch-ignite/code-generator/templates/single/README.md

 - Folder names must be renamed by using `mv` command in Unix/macOS and Linux and `move` in Windows.
 Or simply rename them.

 - Since the generated code are using absolute imports, the package name must be renamed to the name you have changed in the above step.
-There is a script named `find_and_replace.sh` (Unix and Linux only) to easily find and replace the package name in the generated code.
+There is a `find_and_replace.sh` script (Unix and Linux only) to easily find and replace the package name in the generated code.
 Usage is:

   ```sh
   bash find_and_replace.sh old_pkg_name new_pkg_name